Gage Street

-Gage Street (結志街) is a street in Central, Hong Kong.
-It is on the lower hill and between the junction with Cochrane Street and Lyndhurst Terrace, Graham Street and Aberdeen Street.
-The street is mainly a market.
+Gage Street (結志街) is a market street in Central, Hong Kong.
+It begins at the junction with Lyndhurst Terrace and Cochrane Street, near the Central–Mid-Levels Escalators, and descends gently in a straight line towards the junction with Aberdeen Street, intersecting with Graham Street and Peel Street along the way.

 It is named after William Hall Gage.

+In popular culture

-The 2013 novel Gage Street Courtesan by Christopher New depicts the European courtesans who lived in that street in the 19th century.
+The 2013 novel Gage Street Courtesan by Christopher New depicts the European courtesans who lived in this street in the 19th century.